|Elliott Sound Products||Linear Power Supply Design|

 Above a specific value, as the capacitance is increased, the peak charging current will remain much the same for the same sized transformer, but the capacitor retains more of its charge between cycles.
 The switch-on current will be very much higher, and the surge will last longer as the capacitor charges.
 At capacitor values below optimum, the peak charge current will decrease somewhat, but there will be far greater output ripple.

 There is no hard and fast rule for determining the optimum value for the filter cap, but in general I would suggest that the value should be at least that required to give a full load ripple voltage of less than 5V peak to peak.
-Based on this, my recommendation is that the absolute minimum value is 2,000uF per amp DC, so a 5A (continuous) power supply will have an absolute minimum of 10,000uF capacitance.
+Based on this, my recommendation is that the minimum value is 2,000uF per amp DC, so a 5A (continuous) power supply will have a minimum of 10,000uF capacitance.

-What is achieved by increasing the capacitance, is the ability of the capacitors to retain more of their charge between AC cycles.
+What is achieved by increasing the capacitance is the ability of the capacitors to retain more of their charge between AC cycles.
 Since the current demands of a Class-AB amplifier vary so widely - with the majority of the time at very low average currents - the actual operating voltage will be closer to the no-load voltage.

-With large capacitors, the momentary current peaks created by the program material will not be of sufficient duration to discharge the caps to the full load voltage levels, so there is more voltage available on a more or less consistent basis.
+With large capacitors, the momentary current peaks created by the programme material will not be of sufficient duration to discharge the caps to the full load voltage levels, so there is more voltage available on a more or less consistent basis.
 This equates to more power for transient signals, and lower ripple voltages the rest of the time.

-With a 4,700uF capacitor and a peak current of 5A (equivalent to the peak current of a 100W amp into 8 Ohms), the capacitor will lose voltage at the rate of 1V / ms between "charges".
+With a 4,700uF capacitor and a peak current of 5A (equivalent to the peak current of a 100W amp into 8 Ohms), the capacitor will lose voltage at the rate of 1V / ms between 'charges'.
 As the capacitance is increased, this discharge rate naturally falls proportional to the capacitance.
 Doubling the capacitance halves the discharge rate and the ripple voltage for a given current, but increases the capacitor ripple current and the peak AC current - although the average value remains much the same.
 There are some small variations, but these are eventually accounted for if we analyse the waveforms critically - again, this is a relatively pointless exercise, and will not be undertaken.

 What we will do, is see what happens in each individual case when ...